jaydenmilne/steamsync/README.md

 You can either use the app, described below, or the [CLI version](steamsync-library/README.md) (available on PIP) if you are the ultimate hackerman.

+Eventually, the goal is to support other launchers.

 ## Using The App
 ### Installation
 Head over to [the latest release](https://github.com/jaydenmilne/steamsync/releases/latest) and